 Most job seekers know it’s important to have a strong resume when starting a job search.
 But the need for a professional bio has become increasingly common.
 Once considered a tool for authors and speakers, a professional bio is now an important tool for job seekers, career climbers, business owners, professionals, innovators, and new graduates – and has a number of uses:

 √ The bio section of your social media profiles.
 You will need a longer bio for sites like LinkedIn and a shorter version for Twitter. √ Job search – employers routinely look at job seekers’ online bio and will sometimes request it along with your resume. √Marketing materials, proposals, and quotes you send to prospective customers. √Pitches for public speaking, presenting and/or training. √Publications such as books, e-books, reports, professional documents, and guest blog posts. √The “about us” page on your personal website and/or blog.

 Bios that work

 I’m always surprised to find that only a small percentage of the bios I receive from accomplished professionals are good reads.
-The rest translate like a boring resume, rote bullet points.
-Many are wordy, boring, stuffy, packed with meaningless business jargon or thrown together with little thought about piquing a reader’s interest.
+The rest translate like a boring resume with rote bullet points.
+Many are wordy, boring, stuffy, packed with meaningless business jargon or thrown together with little thought about piquing readers’ interest.

-The one-paragraph bio usually accompanies your work when it’s shared on the internet or in print—outside of your own site or blog.
-You may also want a condensed version of your long bio on the front page of your website, or at the end of every blog post, or in a press release boilerplate.
+The one-paragraph “short” bio usually accompanies your work when it’s shared on the internet or in print—outside of your own site or blog.
+You may also want a condensed version of your long bio on the front page of your website, at the end of every blog post or in a press release boilerplate.
 You’ll find there are a wide variety of uses for the one-paragraph version, especially during book launches, conferences, speaking or teaching opportunities, and interviews.